 Are the EU and NATO cooperating in cyber security?

-There is a regular cooperation going on between the experts.
-After the Strategy is adopted, we intend to intensify cooperation with NATO in cyber security.
-Dialogue with NATO should ensure effective defence capabilities, identify areas for cooperation and avoid duplication of efforts.
+Cooperation between experts is ongoing.
+Since the Strategy was adopted, the EU has intensified its cooperation with NATO in cyber security.
+Further dialogue with NATO should ensure effective defence capabilities, identify areas for cooperation and help avoid duplication of efforts.